sunnygunjesh/DevOps-Course-Starter/README.md

 Above can be run in batch by using the setup.sh script The script installs PyEnv, pip, poetry.
 Clone the web-app and copy the environment variables

+## Testing of To-Do App : Unit Testing, Integration testing and E2E Testing

+3 Tests have been added - Unit Testing, Integration testing and End to End Testing.

+Test modules are stored in Test_module (Unit Testing and Intergration Testing) and Selenium (for E2E testing).

+Following command needs to run for pytest modules : 'poetry run pytest'

+For E2E test: Install Chromedriver, Selenium and geckodriver, Firefox driver is also used for E2E testing(automated testing).